 Do You Want Funding NOW?

-If you’re ready to grow your program but aren’t sure where to start, then check out Funding & Program Development with Brittany Tachkov, MT-BC, on sale now through October 4th for 5 CMTES!
+If you’re ready to grow your program but aren’t sure where to start, then check out Funding & Program Development with Brittany Tachkov, MT-BC, for 3 CMTES!
 By taking the course, you will:

 - Learn and practice communication skills that will captivate decision-makers